atmkr-ajk/website-urls-checker/README.md

 * It will read URLs from URLs.xlsx, check each website for uptime, and attempt to take screenshots.
 * Progress and results are displayed live in the terminal.

-5️⃣ *Output*
+Output

-* A new folder will be automatically created with:
+ A new folder will be automatically created with:

    screenshots/
    - Success        # Screenshots of successfully loaded sites
    -  Error         # Screenshots of Errored sites errors.log        # Log file listing sites that failed or returned errors

-* Each run creates a separate timestamped folder.
+ Each run creates a separate timestamped folder.

 * Make sure you have a stable internet connection for accurate checks.